Wombourne High School: History

 The school opened in September 1956 as a secondary school with a GCE stream.
 It stood in eighteen acres of playing fields in a rural area five miles south west of Wolverhampton.
 The first stage of the building works was finished in 1957.

-As the school building programme progressed the three form entry was increased to four in 1957 and five in 1958, at which time the school became fully comprehensive with a non—selected intake.
+As the school building programme progressed, the three form entry was increased to four in 1957 and five in 1958, at which time the school became fully comprehensive with a non-selected intake.
 Ounsdale attracted children of all abilities from its catchment area from Pattingham and Patshull in the north to Enville in the south.
 It provided all secondary level education, grammar, technical and modern, without any clearly defined streaming of individual pupils.

 The second stage of building works was completed by September 1960.
 The school then consisted of three blocks; an administrative block with offices, dining hall, assembly hall, library, gymnasium, indoor heated swimming pool and changing rooms; a three-storey block of 22 classrooms (including specialist rooms for history, geography and music); and a practical block consisting of laboratories for general science, physics, chemistry and biology along with rooms for arts, crafts, needlecraft, domestic science, woodwork, technical drawing and metalwork.
 Outside were six hard tennis courts, and a school garden with greenhouse, tool shed and potting shed.
 There were playing fields and hard areas which could be configured for various outdoor sports.

-The first headmaster was Harold Holyrde, MA.
+The first headmaster was Harold Holroyde, MA.
 He retired in March 1975.

 Anwar Shemza, the Pakistani artist, worked as a teacher at Ounsdale between 1962 and 1979.

 In September 2002, the school was granted specialist school status as an Arts College.
 This has led to the addition of a slightly modified school motto: Pursuing excellence by developing the creativity of learners through and in the arts.

-In March 2015 the school converted to academy status.